Humanistic Integrative Counsellor MBACP, BA Hons, Adv Dip

 Background and Experience

 My first involvement with counselling began 30 years ago when, as a young woman, I sought counselling for myself.
 Since that time I have received help on and off with a number of highly qualified and experienced therapists.
-This experience has been invaluable in shaping and informing me, both as a person and, inextricably, as a professional counsellor and psychotherapist.
+This experience has been invaluable in shaping and informing me, both as a person and, inextricably, as a professional counsellor.

 As well as having my own practice, I have worked for over 2 years at CRi Spectrum, Hertfordshire's Drug and Alcohol Recovery Service.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.